tmihaylova/8-sidor-word-frequencies/README.md

 # 8-sidor-word-frequencies
-Analysing portrayals of women in Swedish newspaper _8 sidor_ between 2003 and 2012 using word frequencies
+_This is my final project for the course Computational Literacy.
+The project analyses portrayals of women in Swedish newspaper _8 sidor_ between 2003 and 2012 using word frequencies._

+The documents contain **two Python files** with the code I used to extract the necessary data and **two TXT files** including lists of the most commonly used words in both searches.

 **Introduction**